 Margaret River is one of Western Australia’s most beloved tourist destinations, and for good reason.
 Situated in the state’s southwest corner, the region is renowned for its spectacular coastline, world-class wineries, and beautiful forests.
 And, of course, it also happens to be home to some of the best 4WD tracks in the state.

-Lucky for you, I’m a Margaret River local, and the proud owner of a 2008 Toyota Prado (just like the rest of Margaret River haha), which I love to use 4WD tracks south west WA when I’m not working!
+Lucky for you, I’m a Margaret River local, and the proud owner of a 2008 Toyota Prado (just like the rest of Margaret River haha), which I love to use on 4WD tracks in the south west of WA when I’m not working!

 Whether you’re looking for a challenging off-road adventure or a leisurely drive through some of WA’s most stunning scenery, you’ll find the best 4WD tracks in Margaret River.
-So, to help you plan your next trip, we’ve put together this handy guide to the 9 best 4WD tracks in the region, to help you access our beautiful coastline and secluded beaches.
+So, to help you plan your next trip, I’ve put together this handy guide to the 13 best 4WD tracks in the region, to help you access our beautiful coastline and secluded beaches.

 So, grab your friends and family, and your 4WD, and take an adventure down an off road track!
 Let’s dive in!

 Locals Tip: Remember that the 4WD tracks I talk about below are 4WD ONLY.
 Only attempt these at your own risk.
 I recommend being prepared to let your tyres down, and taking an air compressor, recovery tracks, water, and a snatch strap, or even better, travel with a second vehicle.
 Reception can be patchy as well, so let someone know where you are going and what time you are expected to return.